-Knowing how to reset an Android phone is a crucial skill whether you are looking to sell your device or just fix a stubborn problem with it.
+Knowing how to factory reset an Android phone is a crucial skill whether you are looking to sell your device or just fix a stubborn problem with it.

-This process is quick and easy so long as you've backed up any critical content from your phone before initiating the factory reset as the purpose is to wipe all of the data from your Android phone.
+This process is quick and easy as long as you've backed up any critical content from your phone before initiating the factory reset as the purpose is to wipe all of the data from your Android phone.

 - How to find your Android phone

 - How to use your Android phone as a PC webcam, mouse, or keyboard

 - The best phone deals in September 2021